 Detecting Roof Leaks: A Guide for Florida Homeowners

-In this blog, we’ll show you how to detect a roof leak for your home in Florida.
-While some leaks are easy to find by simply looking in the attic space, others can be difficult, which is why we put together this helpful guide.
+This guide will show you how to detect a roof leak in your Florida home.
+Some leaks are easy to spot in the attic, but others take more effort.
+That’s why we created this helpful guide.

 These practices can apply to a property whether it’s a commercial property or residential; the same practices apply.